Step 2: Drag and drop to take a first look

 Add fields to get the right level of detail in your view.

-Now you are ready to begin focusing on your results to identify more specific areas of concern.
+Now you're ready to begin focusing on your results to identify more specific areas of concern.
 In the next section, you will learn how to use filters and colors to help you explore your data visually.

 Continue to Step 3: Focus your results.